Nobody likes to talk about money.

-Use my free question list to have a real discussion about what it is that you each want out of your life.
+Use my Money Conversation Starter Kit to have a real discussion about what it is that you each want out of your life.
 Once you’re able to articulate these things in detail, you’re that much more likely to actually make them happen.

 Your Investing Philosophy